Iskhak Mashbash

-He has received several awards, some of which are the Hero of Labor of the Russian Federation (2019), People's writer of Adygea (1993), Kabardino-Balkaria, Karachay-Cherkessia, laureate of the USSR State Prize (1991), the State Prize of the RSFSR (1981), the State Prize of the Republic of Adygea.
+Mashbash received various awards, including the title Hero of Labor of the Russian Federation (2019), People's Writer of Adygea (1993), Kabardino-Balkaria, Karachay-Cherkessia, the USSR State Prize (1991), the State Prize of the RSFSR (1981), the State Prize of the Republic of Adygea.
 He is respected by Circassians worldwide.
 In 2016, a monument of Iskhak Mashbash was built in his homeland, in the village of Urupsky.